abby-pfingsten/groupomania-react-app/README.md

 ## Setup the Environment
 1. After cloning the repository you will see two environment files (`.env-sample`) -- one is located in `app/` and the other in `app/src/backend`
-2. You don't need to do anything to the one in `app/` but fill in the `CHANGE_ME` to your sequelize user name and password
+2. You don't need to do anything to the one in `app/` but fill in the `CHANGE_ME` to your mysql user name and password

 ## Running the App